siimsams/testoauth/README.md

 How to run:

-Fill out CLIENT_ID and CLIENT_SECRET
+1. Fill out CLIENT_ID, CLIENT_SECRET
+2. Change AUTHORIZATION_URL and TOKEN_URL to the ones provided to you

-npm install
+3. npm install
-npm run start
+4. npm run start